XP-NETWORK/documentation/docs/Multibridge2.0/initial_page.md

 **NB**:
     a.
 The user has to ***own*** the NFTs to be able to send them.
     b.
-The smart contract of the NFT must be whitelisted by XP.network for the bridge to accept it.
+The smart contract of the NFT must be whitelisted by XP.NETWORK for the bridge to accept it.
 This protects the users' assets and the bridge infrastructure from malicious smart contracts.

 ![Initial Page](../../static/assets/1.png)